mesfind/openmpi/code/hpc_config.md

  ---
  Further reading
- Note: This is not expected try on the current the HPC
+ Note: This is not expected to try on the current the HPC
  ----

  I am assuming you run Linux machines.
 The following tutorial was tested with Ubuntu, but it should be the same with any other distribution.
 And also, let's consider your machine to be **master** and the other one as **client**